Kirkwood Election Results

 The larger challenge for in-valley will be financing.
 We need to secure the lowest cost long-term financing.
 The current financing is with short-term bonds that are due in two years.
 Our short-term interest rate is about 4.2%, and the long-term rate is going to be higher, adding to our cost for power.
 The most important way to keep costs down is to get a rating for our debt from one of the rating agencies.
 “Rated” bonds are those that have been analyzed by a rating agency and are considered lower risk than “unrated” bonds.
 In our case, the difference could be as much as 1.5%, or over $330,000 per year in interest expenses.
 This equates to about 5 cents per kWh at current levels of total electricity use.

 The Energy Finance Committee is currently tasked with soliciting Requests For Information (RFI) from a number of different financial institutions to determine what is needed for us to get rated.
-You can read our RFI at http://kirkwoodenergy.files.wordpress.com/2011/06/kmpud-rfi.pdf.
+You can read our RFI at https://kirkwoodenergy.files.wordpress.com/2011/06/kmpud-rfi.pdf.
 It defines steps we can take to secure affordable long-term financings.
 These include pledging to collect sufficient revenues to make our bond payments, holding a year’s worth of bond payments with a trustee, and having a “back-up” plan in the event a major customer fails to pay their electricity bills (e.g., if a financial issue with KMR prevents them from operating).

 Out-valley progress